Emotional cultures of workplaces affect how much we enjoy our jobs, how stressed we feel and our ability to do our work well and on time.

-As a leader, your presence will have a ripple effect throughout your organization that plays a critical role in shaping this culture.
+As a woman leader, your presence will have a ripple effect throughout your organization that plays a critical role in shaping this culture.
 Your presence now, during limited interactions while working remotely, is even more important in helping your team to manage their stress and remain focused and positive.
 Here are four steps to leading with resilience during a challenging time.

 Acknowledge current circumstances with honesty and transparency (including admitting what you don’t know) but balance this with optimism and a vision for the future that encourages others to persevere.
 Steer conversations in a positive and proactive direction and make sure that policies and expectations are clearly communicated.
 Being a steadying force in your organization will bolster the confidence of your colleagues and encourage them to trust that you have the skills to effectively navigate difficult situations.